wataruoguchi/poc-sourcemap/README.md

 ### Attempt 1

 When everything is bundled in a single file, the sourcemap is valid (Plan 1 & 2 work).

+### Attempt 2

+When the code is split into chunks, the sourcemap is valid (Plan 1 & 2 work).

+### Attempt 3

+When the code is split into chunks, and it has a manifest.json,

+### Attempt 4

+When the code is split into chunks, it has a manifest.json, and the input file is specified,